cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

-Welcome to our Local Coffee Shop!
+Welcome to our simple React app for a local coffee shop!

-## About Us
+## Features
-We serve the best coffee in town, made from the finest beans and served with love.
+- Browse our menu of delicious coffee and pastries
+- Stylish and user-friendly interface

-## Our Menu
+## Menu
 - Espresso
 - Latte
 - Cappuccino